Home>Academics>Master Programs>Sciences Po Law School Clinic

 Interested and eligible students should examine the Clinic's project preselected that will be added to a Google Drive end of May (a Sciences Po student email address is required to access this Google Drive).

 All descriptions present the general objectives of the project.
-However, the objectives, methodology or work plan may evolve throughout the semester or the academic year… this is the professional life of a clinic.
+However, the objectives, methodology or work plan may evolve throughout the semester or the academic year, reflecting the dynamic nature of a professional clinic.

 Please read each project description all the way through and pay specific attention to the requirements for each project as well as the number of students per project.
 You should identify two projects for your application.